alecGraves/tello-udp/README.md

 ## Known Issues
 * The Tello connection will time out in 15 seconds of no messages, causing the drone to land.
-This should be resolved by threading to periodically send messages is implemeneted.
+This should be resolved by threading to periodically send messages.